amin8179/Impact-of-oscilllation-on-decision-making/README.md

 Inputs:
 Same structure as fsm_A.m.
 Outputs:
-Similar to fsm_A.m, providing reaction times, decision indices, and accuracy metrics.
+Similar to fsm_A.m, providing decision times, decision indices, and accuracy metrics.

 **3. main_A.m**